porco-rosso-j/aztec-modular-smart-account/README.md

 Aztec supports native Account Abstraction at the protocol level.
 Every account is a smart contract that can incorporate arbitrary signature validation logic and other extensible features.
 This MSA(modular smart account) example leverages it to implement a modular smart account where multiple different validation schemes can be flexibly added/removed to an account.

-This MSA, for example, allows users to create accounts that can customize signature validations.
-For example, users can set the ECDSA k256 module by default, add the ECDSA P256 module to sign transactions with a fingerprint on mobile and use the multi-sig module for social recovery.
-Anyone can develop a new validator module, install it into their accounts, and start using it right away.
+The account contract called KernelAccount ( inspired by [ZeroDev](https://docs.zerodev.app/) ) doesn't implement any validation logic but can store multiple validator addresses that are called by the account contract during the validation phase.
+It sets one default validator at deployment, and nothing stops it from adding other custom validators to customize its authorization scheme.

-The KernelAccount contract itself doesn't implement validation logic, but stores validator addresses selectively called by the account contract for each transaction.
-Below are the supported modules.
+For example, a user can set the ECDSA k256 module by default, add the ECDSA P256 module for signing transactions with a fingerprint on mobile, and also use the multi-sig module for social recovery.
+Also, it's possible to develop a new validator module, install it into their accounts, and start using it right away.

-## Supported Validator module contracts
+## Validator module contracts

 | Validator           | Details                                    |
 | -----------------   | ------------------------------------------ |